ublue-os/website/docs/blog/posts/bazzite-buzz-07.md

 Bazzite has upgraded from Fedora 38 to Fedora 39 recently.
 This means all of the changes from Fedora Linux 39 will already be in Bazzite once you update to the latest build.

 The highlights of this release are mostly tied to performance, package upgrades, and for those using GNOME images, it is now upgraded to version 45.

 The upgrade is automatically done through an update on desktop images and will be there when you reboot.
 The Steam Deck centric images, the images with Game Mode, will require you to update in Game Mode.
 Of course, you can open the terminal and enter `ublue-update` and `rpm-ostree update` to update through the terminal if you prefer to upgrade immediately.
+Although there has been inconsistent reports of users stuck on Fedora 38 builds.
+Please refer to the top of the newsletter to fix that.

 ## Lenovo Legion Go Support